Environmental Management A priority for people and our business

 Improving manufacturing at mills and laundries: The processes behind making a piece of clothing affect both the environment and people in the surrounding communities.
 Traditional fabric mills use a great deal of water and chemicals, and wastewater must be treated to protect ecosystems and nearby communities.
 Laundries also require a great deal of water and pose pollution risks.
 We are working with fabric mills and laundries to improve practices, and we are pursuing partnerships across our supply chain to reduce water and chemicals use.

-Together with our suppliers, we aim to reduce water use in manufacturing by 10 billion liters by the end of 2020.
+Together with our suppliers, we achieved our 2020 goal to reduce water use in manufacturing by 10 billion liters.

-We commit to divert 80% of waste from our landfill for our U.S. operations by the end of 2020.
+We commit to divert 80% of waste from our landfill for our U.S. operations by the end of 2020 and eliminate single-use plastics by 2030.

 Enhancing the sustainability of our products: Our integrated commitment to sustainability begins with our design teams and the development of products that look good, have lower impact on the environment and bring confidence to our customers.
 Since the materials in our clothes greatly contribute to each garment’s environmental impact, our design and production decisions have significant power to make our products more sustainable.
 Our brands are tasked with developing strategies to improve their sustainability performance.
-To scale up our work, we also leverage partnerships with organizations such as the Sustainable Apparel Coalition, Textile Exchange and the Better Cotton Initiative.
+To scale up our work, we also leverage partnerships with organizations such as the Sustainable Apparel Coalition, Textile Exchange, Hong Kong Resource Institute of Textiles and Apparel (HKRITA) and the Ellen MacArthur Foundation’s Make Fashion Circular initiative, among many others.